9veedz/4leggedspiderbot/PCB/redme.md

 So this is the PCB folder for my spiderbot project a 4-legged walking robot I've been building in my spare time.
 It's been a fun (and sometimes painful) journey getting here.

->  **This project is sponsored by [PCBWay](https://www.pcbway.com)!** As a small hobby project with no real following or funding, being approached by PCBWay for sponsorship genuinely means a lot.
+>  **This project is sponsored by [PCBWay](https://www.pcbway.com)!**

+Many thanks to PCBway for sponsoring this project with high-quality PCBs.
+As a small hobby project with no real following or funding, being approached by PCBWay for sponsorship genuinely means a lot.
 I'm truly grateful for the support — it's what made getting real boards in my hands possible.
 More details in the [sponsor section](#sponsor--pcbway) below.

 ---